rhythmcao/text-to-sql-astormer/README.md

       - For a single condition, the parsed tuple is changed from `(not_op, op_id, val_unit, val1, val2)` into `(agg_id, op_id, val_unit, val1, val2)`.
 The `not_op` is removed and integrated into `op_id`, such as `not in` and `not like`
       - For FROM conditions where the value is a column id, the target `val1` must be a column list `(agg_id, col_id, isDistinct(bool))` to distinguish from integer values
       - For ORDER BY clause, the parsed tuple is changed from `('asc'/'desc', [val_unit1, val_unit2, ...])` to `('asc'/'desc', [(agg_id, val_unit1), （agg_id, val_unit2), ...])`
-  - It takes less than 10 minutes to preprocess each dataset (tokenization, schema linking and value linking)
+  - It takes less than 10 minutes to preprocess each dataset (tokenization, schema linking and value linking).
+We use the PLM tokenizer to tokenize questions and schema items; Schema linking is performed at the word level instead of BPE/Subword token-level.
 ```sh
 $ ./run/run_preprocessing.sh
 ```